Configuration

 If trying to use netrc authentication, support is provided by the Requests library [1].
 A user can default to using a configured netrc file by not setting a value for confluence_server_user.

 The username value used to authenticate with the Confluence instance.
 If using Confluence Cloud, this value will most likely be the account’s E-mail address.
-If using Confluence Server, this value will most likely be the username value.
+If using Confluence Data Center, this value will most likely be the username value.

 confluence_server_user = 'myawesomeuser@example.com'